South Bank: Cultural aspects

-The South Bank was the main scene of the 1952 comedy film The Happy Family, which is set around the Festival of Britain.
+The South Bank was the main scene of the 1952 comedy film The Happy Family, set around the Festival of Britain.

 Transport

 Part of the success of the area as a visitor attraction is attributed to the high levels of public transport access.
 Several major railway terminals are within walking distance of the South Bank, on both sides of the river, including Waterloo, Charing Cross and Blackfriars.
 The London Underground has stations on or near the South Bank, from west to east, at Westminster, Waterloo, Embankment, Blackfriars and Southwark.

-The development of the Thameslink Blackfriars station in the early 2010s, which has access from both the southern and northern side of the river, prompted the additional named signage "for Bankside and South Bank".
-Accessibility to the north bank is high with connections made, from west to east, over the Westminster, Golden Jubilee, Waterloo and Blackfriars bridges.
+The development of the Thameslink Blackfriars railway station in the early 2010s, which has access from both the southern and northern side of the river, prompted the additional named signage "for Bankside and South Bank".
+Accessibility to the north bank is high, with connections made, from west to east, over the Westminster, Golden Jubilee, Waterloo and Blackfriars bridges.
 The river is utilised as a means of transport with piers along the South Bank at the London Eye, Royal Festival Hall and Bankside.